-Local MLAs learnt of 1,130 ‘missing’ NI cancer patients as part of a virtual All Party Group on Cancer (APGC) meeting today.
+Northern Ireland MLAs learned of 1,130 ‘missing’ local cancer patients during a virtual All Party Group on Cancer (APGC) meeting.

 A study by NI Cancer Registry Director, Professor Anna Gavin, indicated that between March and August this year there had been 23% fewer cancer diagnoses recorded compared to the same period last year.

-Mary-Jo Thompson, Interim Assistant Director for Medical Specialities and Cancer at South Eastern Health Trust also presented at the meeting.
-She updated members of the APGC on the significant progress with the development of the care and support chapter of the DOH Cancer Strategy.
+Mary-Jo Thompson, Interim Assistant Director for Medical Specialities and Cancer at South Eastern Health Trust, also presented at the meeting.
+She updated members of the APGC on the significant progress with the development of the care and support chapter of the Department of Health Cancer Strategy.